SergeiYakimovich/SergeiYakimovich/README.md

 </div>

-<h3>I'm currently finishing a Java developer course on Hexlet and looking for the new career opportunities as a Java developer.</h3>
+<h3>I'm looking for the new career opportunities as a Java developer.</h3>

 - 👨‍💻 My projects are available [here](https://github.com/sergeiyakimovich?tab=repositories)